 The TDCO for 2018, as reviewed and approved by the Compensation Committee for the NEOs, is listed in the following table.
 TDCO differs from the total compensation amounts reported in the 2018 Summary Compensation Table in that it includes the target annual cash incentive opportunity while the 2018 Summary Compensation Table includes the amounts actually earned under the 2018 Annual Incentive Plan.
-Further, TDCO does not include amounts set forth in the "All Other Compensation" column of the 2018 Summary Compensation Table in connection with hiring, retention or other non-standard circumstances.
+Further, TDCO does not include amounts set forth in the "All Other Compensation" column of the 2018 Summary Compensation Table nor does it include one-time equity awards made in connection with hiring, retention or other non-standard circumstances.
 In addition, TDCO includes the value of the target opportunity under the cash LTIP grant at the time it is awarded whereas the 2018 Summary Compensation Table includes the actual value earned, if any, based upon performance under the cash LTIP after the completion of the performance period.